Hopding/react-native-pdf-lib/README.md

 ## Thanks
 This library would not be possible without the following projects:

 * https://github.com/galkahana/PDF-Writer is used for handling PDFs on iOS.
-Version 3.6 is used, and the static binaries are built with https://github.com/Hopding/hummus-ios-build.
+(The static binaries for v3.6 are built with [hummus-ios-build](https://github.com/Hopding/hummus-ios-build)).
 * https://github.com/TomRoush/PdfBox-Android is used for handling PDFs on Android.
-Version 1.8.9.1 is used.

 ## Alternatives
 Create PDFs from HTML: https://github.com/christopherdro/react-native-html-to-pdf